garzeah/messenger-translator/README.md

 ## About The Project

-Decipher allows users to chat in different languages and overcome language barriers!
+A real-time messaging application that allows users to converse with anyone in any language.

 ### Built With